Merry Little Batman: Awards

-Future
+Sequel

 In April 2023, it was reported that a television series based on the film, titled Bat-Fam (formerly Bat-Family), was in development for Amazon Prime Video.
 The series will center on Batman, Alfred Pennyworth, Damian Wayne / Little Batman and "a few newcomers to Wayne Manor, as they navigate the fun and frustrations of life as a super family".
 Mike Roth will return as showrunner.
 The series debuted at Annecy on June 13, 2025, and premiered on November 10, 2025.